srimugunthan/myblog/_posts/2026-03-17-NGOs-in-basavanagudi.md

 * **For Youth For Seva:** Visit their [IVY 2026 Portal](https://youthforseva.org/ivy-2026/).
 * **For Abalashrama:** You can email `info@abalashrama.org` or visit their office on DVG Road.

-**Would you like me to find the specific contact numbers or registration forms for one of these in particular?**